daireto/sqlactive/docs/getting-started.md

     When defining a `BaseModel` class, don't forget to set `__abstract__` to `True` in the base class to avoid creating tables for the base class.

-!!! note
+!!! tip

     The models can directly inherit from the `ActiveRecordBaseModel` class:

     ```python
     from sqlactive import ActiveRecordBaseModel

     class User(ActiveRecordBaseModel):
         __tablename__ = 'users'
         # ...
     ```

-    However, it is recommended to create a base class for your models and inherit from it.
+    However, it is recommended to define a base model class for your models and inherit from it.

-!!! tip

-    Your `BaseModel` class can also inherit directly from the mixins.
+    Your base model class can also inherit directly from the mixins.
     For example, if you don't want to implement automatic timestamps don't inherit from `ActiveRecordBaseModel` class.
 Instead, inherit from `ActiveRecordMixin` and/or `SerializationMixin`:

     ```python
     from sqlactive import ActiveRecordMixin, SerializationMixin

     class BaseModel(ActiveRecordMixin, SerializationMixin):
         __abstract__ = True
     ```